jsquyres/ompi/docs/faq/building-mpi-apps.rst

 (specifically: ``mpicc``, ``mpiCC`` / ``mpicxx`` / ``mpic++``, ``mpifort``, and if you really must use them, ``mpif77``, ``mpif90``).

-Hence, if you need to use some compiler other than Open MPI's wrapper compilers, we advise you to run the appropriate Open MPI wrapper compiler with the ``--showme`` flags to see what Open MPI needs to compile / link, and then use those with your compiler.

-.. caution:: It is *absolutely not sufficient* to simply add ``-lmpi``
-             to your link line and assume that you will obtain a valid Open MPI executable.

-.. caution:: It is almost never a good idea to hard-code these results
+.. warning:: It is almost never a good idea to hard-code these results
              in a Makefile (or other build system).
 It is almost always best to run (for example) ``mpicc --showme:compile`` in a dynamic fashion to find out what